alptdogan/alptdogan/README.md

 ## Hey!

-- 🔭 I’m currently working on refactoring the [Company-Management-System](https://github.com/alptdogan/Company-Management-System).
+- 🔭 I’m currently learning the basics of JavaScript.

 ## Connect with me:
 <p align="left">